Creamy Mashed Sweet Potatoes

 - Spicy sweet potatoes: If you like spicy food, try adding red pepper flakes to your potatoes.
 You will be surprised how good they taste.

-- Chunky potatoes: Give your potatoes a rustic feel by mashing just half of them and leaving some chunky.
+- Chunky potatoes: Give your potatoes a rustic feel by mashing just half of them and leaving the other half chunky.

-- Crunchy mashed potatoes: For something different, toss in some poppy seeds, chia seeds, or flaxseeds.
+- Crunchy mashed potatoes: For a different twist, try adding poppy seeds, chia seeds, or flaxseeds.

 Serving suggestions: